 for users WindowsSolving this problem is very simple by reset DNS Cache command ipconfig / flushdns in Command Prompt (It should be rolled with Administrator privileges).
 If you are using Mac OS X However, in order to reset the DNS cache will have to follow the instructions below.

 How do I reset the DNS cache in OS X?

 - then type the command sudo killall avahi-dnsconfd -HUP and give Enter

 And so.
 After you use this command, you can browse online without any problems.

-IT Tips - Windows, Mac OS X, Linux & Mobile - How can we reset the DNS cache in OS X
+STEALTH SETTINGS - How to reset the DNS cache in OS X